 Would I Recommend This Product?

-If I were to recommend this product to someone it would have to be a very specific someone and for a very specific use.
-If you need a quick shine with an easy application, then yes this product may be for you.
-If I wanted to take my Jeep or truck out for a few quick photos, I may grab Hydrosilex to get a good glossy look, but I can not see myself keeping this in my garage or recommending it to anyone for long term use.
-There are just too many other products out there that out-shine and out-last Hydrosilex for me to really want to recommend them.
-Overall, I would say that it is just an average product, but would do well in a pinch.
+If you read this review from the beginning, you probably figured out that HydroSilex was not up to my initial expectations.
+If I were to recommend it to someone, it would have to be a very specific someone and for a very specific use.
+If you need a quick shine and a product that is easy to use, then yes, HydroSilex may be for you.
+If I wanted to take my Jeep or truck out for a few quick photos, I might grab Hydrosilex to get a good glossy look, but I can not see myself keeping this in my garage or recommending it to anyone for long term use.
+There are just too many other products out there that out-shine and out-last Hydrosilex for me to want to recommend them.
+Overall, I would say that it is only an average product, with average results, but would do well in a pinch.